System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Voltage-driven junction

 \subsection{Model}

-Finally, let us consider the case when the energy level of the system is connected to two fermionic baths $\alpha \in \{L,R\}$ with the same temperature $\beta$, but different chemical potentials $\mu_L$ and $\mu_R$.
-The open system is described by a generalized version of the Hamiltonian~\eqref{hamnrl} (since to calculate the entanglement negativity one needs only a single-spin density matrix $\rho_{SB}^\sigma$, we drop the index $\sigma$ for simplicity),
+Finally, let us consider the case where the energy level of the system is connected to two fermionic baths $\alpha \in \{L,R\}$ with the same temperature $\beta$, but different chemical potentials $\mu_L$ and $\mu_R$.
+The open system is described by a generalized version of the Hamiltonian~\eqref{hamnrl},